Stable vector bundles on a hyper-Kahler manifold with a rank 1 obstruction map are modular: Stable reflexive sheaves with a rank obstruction map are very modular

 \cite[Def.
 5.5]{toda}.
 The direct summand of the latter in $\Hom(F,F\otimes\Omega_Y^0[0])=\Hom(F,F)$ is the identity.
 Hence, (\ref{eq-obstruction-map}) restricts to $H^2(\StructureSheaf{Y})$ as the homomorphism $u:\Hom(\StructureSheaf{Y},\StructureSheaf{Y}[2])\rightarrow\Hom(F,F[2])$ induced by the unit natural transformation from the identity functor to the composition of the two adjoint functors of tensorization with $F$ and $F^\vee$.
 The composition of $u$ with the trace natural transformation $tr:\Ext^2(F,F)\rightarrow H^2(\StructureSheaf{Y})$ is multiplication of $H^2(\StructureSheaf{Y})$ by the rank $r$ of $F$ (see \cite[Lemma 10.1.3]{huybrechts-lehn}).
 The obstruction map (\ref{eq-obstruction-map}) restricts to an injective homomorphism from $H^2(\StructureSheaf{Y})$ to $\Ext^2(F,F)$, since $r>0$, by assumption.
 Consequently, $H^2(\StructureSheaf{Y})$ is not contained in the kernel $\Sigma(F)$ of (\ref{eq-obstruction-map}).
 The statement now follows from Lemma \ref{lemma--kappa-F-remains-of-Hodge-type}. \end{proof}

 \begin{thm} Let $\Phi:D^b(X)\rightarrow D^b(Y)$ be an equivalence of the derived categories of two projective irreducible holomorphic symplectic manifolds $X$ and $Y$.
-Let $F$ be a reflexive sheaf of rank $r>0$, which is $H$-slope-stable with respect to every ample line-bundle $H$ in some open subcone of the ample cone of $Y$.
+Let $F$ be a reflexive sheaf on $Y$ of rank $r>0$, which is $H$-slope-stable with respect to some ample line-bundle $H$.
 Assume that $F$ is isomorphic to $\Phi(G)$, where $\Sigma(G)$ has co-dimension one\footnote{$G$ could be, for example, $\StructureSheaf{X}$, or the sky-scraper sheaf $\StructureSheaf{p}$ for some point $p$ in $X$, or $\iota_*\StructureSheaf{Z}$ for a lagrangian embedding $\iota:Z\rightarrow X$ as in Example \ref{example-lagrangian-Z-with-modular-structure-sheaf}.} in $HT^2(X)$.
 Then for every irreducible holomorphic symplectic manifold $Z$ deformation equivalent to $Y$ there exists a possibly twisted coherent sheaf $E$ over $Z$ and a flat deformation of the pair $(Y,F)$ to the pair (Z,E). \end{thm}

+\begin{proof} The class $\kappa_2(F)$ remains of Hodge type $(2,2)$ under every K\"{a}hler deformation of $Y$, by Proposition \ref{prop-kappa-class-remains-of-Hodge-type}.
+It follows that $F$ is {\em modular}\footnote{Let $SH^*(Y)$ be the subalgebra of $H^*(Y,\QQ)$ generated by $H^2(Y,\QQ)$.
+We have the decomposition of $H^*(Y,\QQ)$ as an orthogonal direct sum $SH^*(Y)\oplus SH^*(Y)^\perp$ with respect to the Poincar\'{e} paring.
+A torsion sheaf $F$ is {\em modular} if the orthogonal projection of $\kappa_2(F)$ to $SH^*(Y)$ is a scalar multiple of the class in the image of $\Sym^2H^2(Y,\QQ)$ corresponding to the inverse of the Beauville-Bogomolov-Fujiki pairing \cite[Def.
+1.1]{ogrady-modular}.
+The latter class is the unique class in the image of $\Sym^2H^2(Y,\QQ)$ in $H^4(Y,\QQ)$, which remains of Hodge-type $(2,2)$ under all K\"{a}hler deformations of $Y$.
+Hence, if $\obs_F$ has rank $1$, then $F$ is modular. } in the sense of \cite[Def.
+1.1]{ogrady-modular}.
+Hence, there exists an open subcone of the ample cone, containing $H$, such that $F$ is $H'$-slope-stable with respect to every class $H'$ in this subcone, by \cite[Perop.
+3.4]{ogrady-modular}.